Man arrested in connection to shooting in Canutillo - NewsBreak

 EL PASO, Texas (CBS4/KFOX14) — The El Paso Fire Department responded to a rollover crash near I-10 and Sunland Park Drive.
 Emergency crews confirmed that one person was sent to the hospital with minor injuries.
 The accident happened just before 10 p.m.
 Police did close down two of the...

-EL PASO, Texas (KFOX14/CBS4) — All lanes are closed at Loop 375 and Midway westbound after a serious crash in the lower valley.
-The crash happened on Saturday afternoon.
-This was a crash involving two cars and two pedestrians, according to information from the El Paso Police Department.
-Police...
+EL PASO, Texas (KFOX14/CBS4) — All lanes were closed at Loop 375 and Fonseca westbound after a serious crash in the El Paso's Lower Valley Saturday.
+Police reported a 12-year-old child from Mexico died as a result of being hit by a vehicle.
+The child was crossing the roadway...

-A Las Cruces drive-thru dispensary is now open 24 hours a day

 LAS CRUCES, N.M. — The first 24-hour drive-thru dispensary opened in Las Cruces.
-A spokesperson for High Horse Cannabis company told KFOX14 they opened up to increase accessibility for medical patients.
+A spokesperson with High Horse Cannabis company told CBS4 on your side they opened up to increase accessibility for medical patients.
 "I love that I am a medical patient," said Las Crucen Sydney Polk.
-"To us that’s essentially the...
+"To us...

 NM State football seeks NCAA waiver to become bowl eligible